 "A world-class Salvador Dali art collection comes to Monterey" - Monterey County Weekly

 Interested in volunteering for Dali17?
-Just send a resume or bio to email@example.com and fill out the application form below:
+Send a resume or bio to firstname.lastname@example.org and fill out the application form below:

-The exhibition will be the largest collection of Dali’s art on the West Coast and will feature over 300 originals.
+The exhibition is the largest collection of Dali’s art on the West Coast and features over 300 originals.
 Did you know that Monterey was the only place in the United States where Dali lived and worked?
-The exhibition will reintroduce Dali’s local history and will be the only museum to showcase photographs from Dali’s fundraiser Surrealistic Night at Del Monte.
+The exhibition reintroduces Dali’s local history and is the only collection to showcase photographs from Dali’s fundraiser party A Surrealistic Night in an Enchanted Forest at the old Del Monte Hotel in Monterey.

 Monterey was the only place in the United States where Dali lived and worked.
 While the Nazis stormed across Europe, Dali and his wife Gala fled to the U.S. and in July 1941 found refuge at the Hotel Del Monte.
 While living in the Monterey area, he was heavily involved with the arts.
 Dali exhibited vintage sourced photographs as an early member of the Carmel Art Association and every May he participated as a juror for the local high school art competition.

-The majority of the collection will go to San Francisco’s Maritime Museum, while loaned works will return to their owners.
-A few important pieces that capture Monterey’s rich and important history will remain – including an object Dali himself used!
+The majority of the collection went to San Francisco’s Maritime Museum, while loaned works were returned to their owners.
+A few important pieces that capture Monterey’s rich and important history remain - including an object Dali himself used!

 Address: Dali17 at the Museum of Monterey, 5 Custom House Plaza, Monterey CA, 93940